bilgino/angularforddd/README.md

 }
 ```

-In general, using rich domain models means more entities than feature services.
+In general, using rich domain models means more entities than services.
 Building rich domain models is a major objective in object-oriented design.

 **» Domain Model**<br/>

 The domain model entity class contains data and domain-related behavior modeled around business logic.
 In terms of DDD and CQRS, the domain model entity class is an aggregate that contains only write operations that result in state changes.

-Domain model entity class in the TypeScript syntax:
+Domain model entity class in the TypeScript syntax (CQS):

 ```
 class Order {